mathewgomas-alfred/mathewgomas.io/user_manual/layers_and_masks.rst

-Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated at the top-right corner of the layer docker
+Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated at the top-right corner of the layer docker.

 .. image:: /images/en/Layer-color-filters-menu.png
    :width:  500